The evolving far-IR galaxy luminosity function and dust-obscured star-formation rate density out to z~5: Redshifts

 \subsection{Multi-wavelength identifications}

 Because of the beam size of the JCMT SCUBA-2 imaging at 850\,${\rm \mu m}$ (FWHM $\simeq 15$ arcsec), we cannot simply adopt the closest optical/near-IR neighbour as the 850-${\rm \mu m}$ source galaxy counterpart.
-Instead, we used the method outlined in \citet{Dunlop_1989} and \citet{Ivison_2007}, where we adopt a $2.5\sigma$ search radius around the SCUBA-2 position based on the signal-to-noise ratio (SNR): $r_{\rm s}=2.5\times 0.6\times \rm{FWHM}/\rm{SNR}$.
+Instead, we used the method outlined in \citet{Downes_1986} (see their Section 5 for a derivation), where we adopt a $2.5\sigma$ search radius around the SCUBA-2 position based on the signal-to-noise ratio (SNR): $r_{\rm s}=2.5\times 0.6\times \rm{FWHM}/\rm{SNR}$.
 In order to account for systematic astrometry shifts (caused by pointing inaccuracies and/or source blending; e.g. \citealt{Dunlop_2010}) we enforced a minimum search radius of 4.5\,arcsec.
 Within this radius we calculated the corrected Poisson probability, $p$, that a given counterpart could have been selected by chance.

 Three imaging wavebands were used when searching for galaxy counterparts: the VLA 1.4-GHz imaging, the {\it Spitzer} MIPS 24-$\mu$m imaging, and the {\it Spitzer} IRAC 8-$\mu$m imaging.
 The radio band traces recent star formation via synchrotron radiation from relativistic electrons produced within supernovae (SNe; \citealt{Condon_1992}), whereas the 24-$\mu$m waveband is sensitive to the emission from warm dust.
 Therefore, since submm-selected galaxies are dusty, highly-star-forming objects, they are expected to be very luminous in these bands.
 Also, at the redshifts of interest, the 8-${\rm \mu m}$ waveband traces the rest-frame near-IR light coming from the older, mass-dominant stellar populations in galaxies, and thus provides a proxy for stellar mass.
 Given the growing evidence that sub-mm galaxies are massive, it is expected that 850-${\rm \mu m}$ sources will have significant 8-${\rm \mu m}$ fluxes (e.g. \citealt{Dye_2008, Michalowski_2010, Biggs_2011, Wardlow_2011}).
 Moreover, the surface density of sources in these three wavebands is low enough for chance positional coincidences to be rare (given a sufficiently small search radius).
 Once the counterparts were found in each of these bands, they were matched with the optical/near-IR catalogues using a search radius of $r=1.5$ arcsec and the closest object taken to be the galaxy counterpart (for a more detailed description of this process and the relevant identification tables see \citealt{Michalowski_2016}).